jcornaz/kwik/CONTRIBUTING.md

 * Update documentation if necessary
   * Documentation sources are in folder `docs`
   * you can generate it locally with `./gradlew sphinx`
-  * locally generated documentation will be available in `build/site/index.html`
+  * the locally generated documentation will be available in `build/site/index.html`

 In case you are not sure about something, it is better to open a pull request early (as a draft) and discuss it ;-)